apache/incubator-kie-benchmarks/drools-benchmarks-parent/drools-benchmarks/README.md

 [async-profiler](https://github.com/async-profiler/async-profiler) is a tool that, on the other side, create the flame-graphs files out of a running java process.

+There are two possible approaches

+#### External connect of async profiler

 The overall idea is to:
 1. start benchmarks
 2. attach async-profiler to running benchmarks to generate flamegraph file